 Star Citizen Review: Is The (Overly) Ambitious Game Worth Buying in 2024?

-Last updated on October 1st 2024
+Last updated on November 1st 2024

 Star Citizen is well-known in the gaming community – it’s talked about for both its good and bad aspects.
 This MMO game is an ambitious project by Cloud Imperium Games, and it promises to be one of the most advanced games ever created.
 Players have eagerly been waiting for its release since it was first announced back in 2012 on Kickstarter.